-I’m James Miller, I’m 16, I live in Surrey and, among other things, I love wildlife.
+I’m James Miller, I’m 17, I live in Surrey and, among other things, I love wildlife.
 I’ve been interested by it ever since I was 4.
 Since then, my passion has grown and shaped into an ambition to become a wildlife tv presenter.
 As well as documentary making and presenting, I’m also really into wildlife photography, art and writing, and am trying to get more involved in conservation and campaigning.

 In 2015, I won the Cairngorms Young Nature Presenter Competition.
 This was a national competition in which young people from all over the country submitted videos of themselves talking about wildlife.
 I talked about badgers, a favourite of mine.
 The judges narrowed down all the entries to a group of ten, from which I was selected by public vote.
 This meant I won a 5 day trip to the Cairngorms National Park in Scotland, where I saw all sorts of exciting things, and met some great people, such as Iolo Williams and Miranda Krestovnikoff.
 You can read more about my Cairngorms experience on my blog.

 I was also invited to talk about this experience at the Birdfair, and I helped to judge the Young Nature Presenter Competition in 2016.